w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Currently, parablocks rely on the most recent relay chain block (often referred to as the **parent** block, as the parablock anchors itself to it).
 Each parablock must be generated and go through the entire backing process in a single relay block.
-It then proceeds through availability + inclusion process during the next block.
+It then proceeds to the availability + inclusion process during the next block.

 :::info